 At the end of December 1999, it was announced that Amino Development

-Corporation, later renamed Amiga, Inc. (Washington), had licensed some Amiga
+Corporation, later renamed Amiga, Inc., had acquired the Commodore/Amiga

 Sun's Java, Tao's Intent was a cross-platform system that enabled games and

 multimedia applications to run on a diversity of mobile phones and other